 Image: Angel Olsen, press shot supplied by Inertia.

 Olsen’s new release My Woman is an amplification of that earlier, quieter defiance.
-Each song confidently aims for the gut: there’s the languid subversion of songs like Sister, where, as the guitar exploded, it felt like I’d been lured to the five minute mark under false pretences.
+Each song confidently aims for the gut: there’s the languid subversion of songs like Sister where as the guitar exploded, it felt like I’d been lured to the five minute mark under false pretences.
 That inimitable voice is bigger again on this release, shaking your bones to such an extent on Heart Shaped Face that your internal organs feel displaced by the time it ends.
 On Shut Up Kiss Me there’s more eye-rolling, more in-jokes, more roller-skating, all previously hinted at by Olsen and now realised in full.
-As a whole, the ten tracks are over far too quickly, and any gendered accusation of Olsen’s ‘wistfulness’ certainly won’t stick this time.
+The ten tracks are over far too quickly and any gendered accusation of Olsen’s ‘wistfulness’ certainly won’t stick this time.
 Thank fuck.

-Talking to Olsen over a crackling line, her tone has the indignation of an artist who’s written an album that people won’t shut up about.
+Talking to Olsen over a crackling line her tone has the indignation of an artist who’s written an album that people won’t shut up about.
 Suddenly she’s having to justify a release that, as she puts it, she’s “still processing it, and I’m still kinda in it – if you asked me in two years I might have a different answer.”
-I’d requested that she, sweepingly, define the tone of My Woman when I’d already concluded one myself.
+I’d sweepingly requested that she define the tone of My Woman when I’d already concluded one myself.

-Like many journalists who have gone before me, I feel like I’ve already shared something personal with Olsen before we speak.
-Our inclination towards intimate, teenage connection to performers is hard to grow out of, born out of the stories, to lazily paraphrase Joan Didion, we tell ourselves in order to live.
-This sentiment has been complicated to some degree by feminism’s surge.
+Like many journalists who have gone before me I feel like I’ve already shared something personal with Olsen before we speak.
+Our inclination towards intimate, teenage connection to performers is hard to grow out of.
+Born out of the stories, to lazily paraphrase Joan Didion, we tell ourselves in order to live and the sentiment has been complicated to some degree by feminism’s surge.
 Now, if the storytellers are women, we demand authenticity, both political and personal, in ways we never would from their male peers.
 As Olsen laughingly tells me “if I’d called it ‘My Man’ and I wasn’t on the cover, people would instead be asking ‘who’s your man?’”
 ‘Is so-and-so your man?’”
 It’s funny because, despite our best efforts, it’s true.

-Creatively, it’s a bind.
+Creatively it’s a bind.
 Female musicians have to at once be aware of their femaleness whilst working hard not to be pigeonholed by it.
-A situation that is worsened when feminism is used as a branding device by bigger stars, with PR teams expensive enough to write the meaning in where there was none before.
+A situation that is worsened when feminism is used as a branding device by bigger stars, with PR teams that are expensive enough to write the meaning in where there was none before.

 “I want to talk about being a woman, and being a musician, and being a writer – and I do talk about in some of the songs on this record, but what I’ve learned is that people think of it as a dirty word.
 They don’t like it when there are those two words together – My Woman – that’s like saying Fuck You as a title for a record.”

-The position is frustrating, and I’ve caught Olsen just as she’s started the worn fourth-wave publicity trail herself, she cites a particular story that will probably be the first of many: “a male journalist asked me ‘are you afraid of losing your male fans by titling your record My Woman?’”
+The position is frustrating and I’ve caught Olsen just as she’s started the worn fourth-wave publicity trail.
+She cites a particular story that will probably be the first of many, “a male journalist asked me ‘are you afraid of losing your male fans by titling your record My Woman?’”
 And I just laughed.
 Because first of all, do you realise how lazy it is that that’s your first question for your piece?
 Didn’t you want to save your shittiest question for last?”
 I take the anecdote as advice.